ITManagerCOH/security-policies/data-retention-deletion/index.md

 weight: 12
 ---

-Tailscale must retain certain kinds of data for a minimum amount of time, to comply with legal requirements.
-At the same time, Tailscale wants to avoid retaining any identifiable data for longer than is necessary, in case of a breach.
+GEOGO must retain certain kinds of data for a minimum amount of time, to comply with legal requirements.
+At the same time, GEOGO wants to avoid retaining any identifiable data for longer than is necessary, in case of a breach.

 ### Scope

-This policy applies to all data assets handled by Tailscale, including data from customers, potential customers, third parties, and employees.
+This policy applies to all data assets handled by GEOGO, including data from customers, potential customers, third parties, and employees.

 ### Schedule

-Tailscale should review the data it retains as part of reviewing its data register quarterly.
+GEOGO should review the data it retains as part of reviewing its data register quarterly.

 ### Retention period